solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 Floating-point meets SIMD
 =========================

-As part of the optimization work for the `astcenc` 2.x series I've been adding extensive vectorization for all of the usual architecture candidates: SSE, AVX, and (of course) NEON.
-Many seemingly innocent patterns of SIMD usage can introduce reassociation differences, and most months see me hunting down one new unintended variability that I've introduced or another ...
+As part of the optimization work for the `astcenc` 2.x series, I've been adding extensive vectorization for all of the usual architecture candidates: SSE, AVX, and (of course) NEON.
+Many seemingly innocent patterns of SIMD usage can introduce reassociation differences, and most months see me hunting down a new unintended variability that I've introduced ...

 Example pattern
 ---------------

 One of the basic patterns for a texture compressor is the error summation loop.
-Given a candidate encoding, iterate through all of the texels and compute the error between the encoding and the original data, and then pick the candidates with the best error.
+Given a candidate encoding, iterate through all of the texels and compute the error between the encoding and the original data.
+Do this for many encodings, and then pick those that give the lowest accumulated error.

 The essence of such a loop looks like this: